 Is It Normal For Pine Trees To Turn Brown in the Fall?

 The browning of pine branches can have several causes, and one of the ways to diagnose the problem, so that you can apply the right treatment is to consider the time of year the browning of needles and needle drop has developed.

-If the pine needles are browning in the spring, the causes could be infection, weather or insects.
+If the pine needles are turning a brown color in spring, the causes could be infection, weather conditions or insects.
 After the cold, dry winter, and before new shoots are established, needles that are facing on the side of the winds tend to turn brown.

-You can generously water these trees to replace these needles.
+You can generously water these trees during late summer to replace these needles.
 If new needles located on the tips of the lower branches are stunted or turning brown, they may be affected by a fungus known as diplodia or tip blight, which you can treat with a fungicide.

 A pine tree developing brown needles in the fall may be caused by pine wilt disease, which usually kills affected trees within a few months.